agilestacks/stack-apps/apps/python-flask/README.md

 With the local development environment configured, you’re now ready to launch your application.
 Typically, you’d have to perform several tedious and error-prone tasks to build Docker containers and create Kubernetes configuration files.
 Fortunately, Skaffold is the tool that automatically generates required Kubernetes manifests.
 Skaffold also watches for code changes, and once a change is detected, Skaffold automatically initiates the steps to build, push and deploy the new code to a Kubernetes cluster.

 In the previous section you have executed `make -C ".hub" generate`.
-TThis command has generated VS Code configuration files that you can view in `/.vscode` directory.
+This command has generated VS Code configuration files that you can view in `/.vscode` directory.
 You have also installed several VS Code (extensions)[.vscode/extensions.json].
 One of the extensions is the (Cloud Code)[https://cloud.google.com/code/docs/vscode/], which allows to integrate Skaffold with VS Code.

 ### Select a namespace for Skaffold
 <img src="docs/media/vscode-5.png" align="right" style="float: right;" alt="Active Namespace" width="309" height="247" />